I Want A Divorce in Orlando – But What If We Have to Go To Divorce Court Orlando FL?

 Appearing in family court is a requirement for those who have children.
 The court is there to help ensure that the best interests of the child are looked after in the course of dissolving the marriage.
 Florida provides for “shared parental responsibility,” a co-parenting arrangement that requires joint decisions to be made on established key aspects of a child’s life.
 If you have children, you and your spouse will appear with your attorneys before the judge to establish time-sharing schedules and a parenting plan.

 If possible, it is wise to settle important details like custody sharing and schedules outside of the courtroom with the assistance of attorneys or mediators.
 Otherwise, the well-being of your children will be placed in the hands of someone who does not know them nearly as well as you do.

 Though most couples without children prefer to resolve their divorce in Florida and create their Marital Settlement Agreement without going to trial, sometimes it becomes necessary when the two spouses cannot agree on the division of property, assets, and debts.
 Should this be the case, each spouse will have to take the witness stand and undergo questioning from their attorneys.
 A representative for the children may also be called (referred to as a guardian ad litem) as well as expert witnesses if needed on matters like finances, property, or business.

-When it comes to divorce in Florida, the question of dividing assets in divorce court Orlando FL, Florida law provides for equal division of all items acquired during the course of a marriage.
+When it comes to divorce in Florida, the question of dividing assets in divorce court Orlando FL, Florida law provides for equal division of all items acquired during a marriage.
 The judge may make exceptions with certain pieces of property in certain cases.
-What to bring to divorce court, documents, records and evidence.
+What to bring to divorce court, documents, records, and evidence.
 For example, the family home may be given to the spouse with primary custody of the children.